Exercise During Your Period: The Facts

 There are ways you can stay active if you don’t want to do a high-intensity workout.

-You could try doing one of the BBG or BBG Stronger recovery workouts in the SWEAT app.
+You could try doing a Low Impact with Kayla workout, which are all low-intensity, or one of the recovery sessions available in the Sweat app.

 It might also be a good day to do a LISS workout (low-intensity steady state) rather than resistance training.